How to Check Your Aadhaar Complaint Status Online

 Common Confusion: Complaint ID Necessity

-The misunderstanding here is that you can check your your complaint status with just your Aadhaar number.
+A common belief is that you can check your complaint status with just your Aadhaar number.

 You absolutely need the unique Service Request Number (SRN) or Enrolment ID (EID) that was provided to you when you first lodged the complaint, as the Aadhaar number alone isn’t sufficient for tracking.